rajab12/angStripe/README.md

          Default Stripe Form which is the objective of this exercise gives us the easiest and safest way to create a token.

 Step 6:- Insert <script src="https://checkout.stripe.com/checkout.js"></script> in index.html.
 We can include via component as well.
-In this method the stripe will load when we really need it.
+In this method the stripe will load when we really need it.<br />

 Step 7:- In app.component.ts, include

 loadStripe() {